• Home

 Anyone who pays taxes can benefit from tax planning.
 It’s especially crucial for:

-• Self-employed individuals and business owners.
+• Self-employed individuals and startup owners.

 • Those with significant investment income.